Cortina d'Ampezzo has always been at the cutting edge of trends and fashion.

 It is 216 ft (65,8 m) tall and was constructed between 1851 and 1858, with Dolomia stone.

-It was inaugurated in 1858 during the Christmas Mass.
+It was inaugurated in 1858 during Christmas Mass.

-The 1,10m sphere, placed on the top, was gilded in Innsbruck (Austria) from the melting of 60 gold ducats.
+The 1,10m sphere placed on top was gilded in Innsbruck (Austria) from the melting of 60 gold ducats.

 The Basilica Minore, constructed between 1769 and 1775, is dedicated to the saints Filippo and Giacomo.

-Recently restored, it houses the tabernacle by Andrea Brustolon of 1703.
+Built in Gothic style and recently restored, it houses a tabernacle by Andrea Brustolon from 1703.

 Frescoes by the Ghedina brothers.